 UNT Health Science Center - Our History

 The UNT Health Science Center is one of the nation's distinguished graduate academic health science centers, dedicated to education, research, patient care and service.
-It comprises the Texas College of Osteopathic Medicine, the Graduate School of Biomedical Sciences, the School of Public Health and the School of Health Professions, which includes the departments of Physician Assistant Studies and Physical Therapy.
-UNT Health is the clinical practice of the Health Science Center and supports our educational, research and community service missions through its 230 health care providers.
+It comprises the Texas College of Osteopathic Medicine, the Graduate School of Biomedical Sciences, the School of Public Health, the School of Health Professions, which includes the departments of Physician Assistant Studies and Physical Therapy, and the UNT System College of Pharmacy.
+UNT Health is the clinical practice of the Health Science Center and supports our educational, research and community service missions through its more than 230 health care providers.

 The Health Science Center began when the Texas College of Osteopathic Medicine (TCOM) accepted its first students in 1970.
 The first class of doctors of osteopathic medicine graduated in 1974.
 Under the leadership of TCOM's first president, Marion E. Coy, DO, the school earned full accreditation from the American Osteopathic Association Bureau of Professional Education and full recognition from the Texas State Board of Medical Examiners.
 Coy opened TCOM's first two community health care clinics - one urban, one rural.
 He also traveled constantly during his presidency, sharing TCOM's story with the public and legislators, and attending every meeting of the Texas Higher Education Coordinating Board.
 He successfully rallied statewide support, and in May 1975, the Texas Legislature passed Senate Bill 216, which made TCOM a state-assisted medical school under the jurisdiction of the North Texas State University Board of Regents.